Skip to content

 The Membership Committee is a standing committee having two main responsibilities.
 Most of its focus is on applying the Academy’s membership standards to each successive class of new applicants.
 That requires that most, if not all, of the Committee members attend every Committee meeting throughout their period of service.
 Committee meetings are scheduled to precede the meetings of the Board of Governors, usually held twice annually, so that the BOG may act promptly on the Committee’s recommendations.
 The second responsibility of the committee focuses on refining the administration of the application process and responding to occasional inquiries from the BOG about membership issues.

-Kathryn VanDagens, Chair
+Kathryn A. VanDagens, Chair

 Richard Adelman